How to fix expired SSL security certificates?

 - HTTP validation

 - DNS-based validation

-Installing The SSL Certificate On Your Server
+4. Install the SSL Certificate on Your Server

 Refer to your installation guideline or contact your hosting provider for assistance on how to install the SSL certificate on your server.